Civil Rights Policies and Procedures

 Informal Procedures for Civil Rights Issues

-If no resolution is forthcoming or if direct confrontation is deemed inappropriate, the student may report the incident(s) to the Vice President for Student Services or to the alleged offender’s supervisor, if appropriate.
+If no resolution is forthcoming or if direct confrontation is deemed inappropriate, the student may report the incident(s) to the Vice President for Student Services through a Formal Procedure (Written Complaint).

 Formal Procedures for Civil Rights Issues

-1) The complainant must file a claim by following the guidelines in this section.
-These forms are available in the Office of Student Affairs.
-To be processed, the claim must be filed within 120 days of the alleged unlawful discrimination or harassment or within one-hundred twenty (120) days of the complainant’s learning of the discriminatory or harassing action.
+- The complainant must file a claim by following the guidelines in this section.
+To be processed, the claim must be filed within 120 days of the alleged unlawful discrimination or harassment or within 120 days of the complainant’s learning of the discriminatory or harassing action.

-5) The Vice President for Student Services investigates the complaint (or the Vice President’s designee, who has been trained in the investigation of such complaints), meeting separately with the student and with others who are either named in the complaint or who may have knowledge of the facts.
-Generally, the investigation is completed within thirty (30) days from the date the Vice President for Student Services receives the complaint.
+- The Vice President for Student Services investigates the complaint (or the Vice President’s designee, who has been trained in the investigation of such complaints), meeting separately with the student and with others who are either named in the complaint or who may have knowledge of the facts.
+Generally, the investigation is completed within 45 days from the date the Vice President for Student Services receives the complaint.

 How to File a Claim of Discrimination